NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/GP-Connect--Patient-Facing--User-Management/Home/Design/New-online-patient-access/Patient-using-online-services-for-the-first-time.page.md

 {{render:patient-validation-flow.png}}

-- Validate the patient exists in the GP system
+- validate the patient exists in the GP system
-- Check if the patient has online access enabled
+- check if the patient has online access enabled
-    - If they do - return the patient's existing permissions
+    - if they do - return the patient's existing permissions
-    - If they do not - check if the patient is flagged as 'at risk'
+    - if they do not - check if the patient is flagged as 'at risk'
-	    - If they are - set the patient's permissions as appropriate for an at risk patient (determined by the practice), enable online access and return the patient's permissions
+	    - if they are - set the patient's permissions as appropriate for an at risk patient (determined by the practice), enable online access and return the patient's permissions
-	    - If they are not - set the patient's default permissions (using the practice's default permissions), enable online access and return the patient's permissions
+	    - if they are not - set the patient's default permissions (using the practice's default permissions), enable online access and return the patient's permissions

 ### Note on request sequencing